The Next Vacancy: Why AI Search Will Upend Multifamily Marketing Standards

 When the Click Disappears, Comprehension Becomes Currency

-The multifamily revolution won’t announce itself.
-It’s already hidden inside your analytics reports — mislabeled as anomalies.
+The multifamily revolution will not announce itself.
+It is already hidden inside your analytics reports, mislabeled as anomalies.

 AI search is removing friction, rewriting behavior, and reshaping what performance even means.